- Both mines continuing to be significant cash generators in 2021

 Mandalay Resources Corp (TSE:MND) is a metals miner and produces gold, silver and antimony.

 The company is focused on operating and optimizing its mines at Costerfield in Australia and Björkdal in Sweden.
 Both assets have the potential for further growth via production and exploration.
-The aim is to be cash generative, to self-fund exploration, establish and maintain high operating margins, and return cash to shareholders.
+The aim is to be cash generative, to self-fund exploration, establish and maintain high operating margins and return cash to shareholders.

-Last year, Mandalay struck a binding deal with Equus Mining to dispose of its third asset, the Cerro Bayo mine in Chile, a non-operating asset since, on care-and-maintenance since 2017, when a flood led to output being suspended.
+In 2019, Mandalay struck a binding deal with Equus Mining to dispose of its third asset, the Cerro Bayo mine in Chile, a non-operating asset since, which had been on care-and-maintenance since 2017, when a flood led to output being suspended.
 Also in 2019, the firm arranged the sale of other non-core assets - the Challacollo concessions to third parties, and the Ulu project in Nunavut.

 How is it doing:

 On June 29, Mandalay released promising exploration drill results from its Björkdal operation in Sweden, which abode well for mining higher gold grades within the current life-of-mine plan.

 The results are via two drill campaigns, which focused on the eastern margin of the orebody, where significant veins have been encountered.

 In the Main Zone veining program, highlight intercepts included 174 grams per ton (g/t) gold over true width of 0.49 meters (m) from 388.7m depth in one hole.
 The same hole also hit 8.85m of 6.1 g/t gold from 106m depth.

 Meanwhile, in the Lane Zone veining campaign, Mandalay hit 25.3 g/t gold over a true width of 1.03m in one hole from 51.8m depth.
 In another hole, 226.0 g/t gold over a true width of 0.21m from 269.8m depth.